FOXSTEED/erin-proxy/README.md

 npm install
 ```

-Then create a .env file in the main overview-service directory that specifices the host name and port for this app.
+Then create a .env file in the main overview-service directory that specifices the host addresses and port numbers: for this app.
 For example:
 ```sh
 PORT: 3002